ChrisBuchholz/war/README.md

 War uses [GNU Bash](https://www.gnu.org/software/bash/) to run the command and because of that, it is required that bash is installed on your machine.
-This should be the case for any modern UNIX based operating system like Mac OS X or Linux.
+This should be the case for any modern UNIX based operating system like Mac OS X, Linux and BSD.

 Besides that, the only other requirement is that [Go](http://golang.org) is [installed](http://golang.org/doc/install) and set up correctly on the